OpenTTD-China-Set/China-Set-Platforms-and-Stations/readme.md

 # CNS: Platforms and Stations README

-## 1 About
+*CNSPS*

-CNS Platforms and Stations contains new platforms inspired by Chinese stations.
+## 1 What is this?

-CNS is not the abbriviation of anything.
+ChinaSet: Platforms and Stations is a NewGRF for OpenTTD.
+It is a part of the ChinaSet family.
+This NewGRF contains platforms and stations inspired by real life Chinese transport stations.

 ## 2 General information